 - Guidance for a coach/partner about supporting and advocating for the mother

-Hypno-Birth should be started in the second trimester so it can be practiced well before baby’s guess date.
+Hypno-Birth should be started in the second trimester, so that it can be practiced well before baby’s guess date.
 A support person is encouraged, but is not required for success.

-More great information about this approach and its different methods can be found at: http://www.bradleybirth.com/ http://www.webmd.com/baby/features/hypnobirthing-calmer-natural-childbirth - 2
+More great information about this approach and its different techniques can be found at: http://www.webmd.com/baby/features/hypnobirthing-calmer-natural-childbirth - 2

 Birthing from Within is a series preparing women to give “birth-in-awareness” and as a “rite of passage”.
 Its goal is not to achieve a specific birth outcome, but to feel good about telling the story later, no matter how baby’s birth was achieved.
 Instructors use a multi-sensory approach, which includes art and writing assignments designed to help mothers discover the process.
 These classes can be started as late as the third trimester.